 WISD Parent Advisory Committee

-Approve recommendation submitted by Director of Student Services, Melissa Heuker, to appoint Gail Chapman as a WLPS representative to the Washtenaw ISD Parent Advisory Committee.
-School of Choice
+Motion to approve the recommendation submitted by Director of Student Services, Melissa Heuker, to appoint Gail Chapman as a WLPS representative to the Washtenaw ISD Parent Advisory Committee made by; Mr. Henry; supported by Mrs. Schwennesen.